hmrc/income-tax-mtd-changelog/README.md

 The following changes are now available in production:

-* Some error response status codes are corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023)
+* Some error response status codes are corrected from 403 to 400:
+  * `Submit a Self Assessment Final Declaration`
+  * `Trigger a Self Assessment Tax Calculation`

-* New fields are added to `Retrieve a Self Assessment Tax Calculation` endpoint, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#5th-january-2023)
+* A new field is added to `Retrieve a Self Assessment Tax Calculation` endpoint:
+  * `underLowerProfitThreshold to section calculation.taxCalculation.nics.class2Nics`
-* New error code is added for `Submit a Self Assessment Final Declaration` endpoint, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog#8-march-2023)
+* New error codes are added for `Submit a Self Assessment Final Declaration` endpoint:
+  * `RULE_FINAL_DECLARATION_TAX_YEAR`
+  * `RULE_FINAL_DECLARATION_IN_PROGRESS`
+* A new Gov-Test-Scenario header values added to support new errors

 * The `biss` option of the `calculationType` field is removed from `List Self Assessment Tax Calculations`